 Gail … has been working with picturebooks since 1989 when she set up Penguin Jeunesse, a publishing section of Penguin France.
 The Storytelling Handbook for Primary Teachers, co-authored with Jean Brewster and published in 1991, was republished in its third edition by the British Council, Tell it Again! in 2014.
 She opened the first Teaching Centre for the British Council in France in 1998, specialising in teaching children and teenagers, and was awarded an MBE for her services to the teaching of English to young learners in the Queen’s Birthday Honours Awards in 2004.
 She is a member of the Editorial Review Board for the Children’s Literature in English Language Education Journal (CLELE Journal).

 Sandie … has lived and worked in Portugal since 1987 and is a researcher at Nova University Lisbon.
-She has over 30 years of experience as a teacher, teacher educator, author and educational consultant specialising in early years language education (ages 3 – 10 years).
-Sandie regularly presents and writes about Picturebooks and is presently doing some very exciting research on Picturebooks for intercultural citizenship education.
-Her blog, Picturebooks in ELT (active from 2010 to 2014), promotes the use and understanding of Picturebooks with language learners of all ages.
+She has over 30 years of experience as a teacher, teacher educator, author and educational consultant, specialising in early years language education (ages 3 – 10 years).
+Sandie regularly researches, writes and presents about picturebooks and was the coordinator of ICEPELL (2019 – 2022), an Erasmus+ project about picturebooks for Intercultural Citizenship Education.
+Her blog, Picturebooks in ELT (active from 2010 to 2014), promotes the use and understanding of picturebooks with language learners of all ages.
 She is co-founder of the Children’s Literature in English Language Education e-journal (CLELEjournal) and was co-editor from 2013 to 2019.